Doris (sailing yacht)

-Doris is a sailing yacht, which has also been known as Astarte, Huntress and Vayu, in Deep River, Connecticut that was listed on the National Register of Historic Places in 1984.
+Doris is a sailing yacht, which has also been known as Astarte, Huntress, and Vayu, in Deep River, Connecticut that was listed on the National Register of Historic Places in 1984.
 She was designed by Nathanael Herreshoff, who designed five America's Cup defender yachts and who also was the main architect of the America's Cup rule change called the Universal Rule.
 That rule allowed for displacement as well as length and sail area to be included in a formula defining yacht eligibility, and enabled more "sea-kindly" and roomier yachts to be competitive.
+The vessel known as Doris was constructed with a primary emphasis on speed and novelty, representing an avant-garde design that was highly appreciated in her era.
+She participated in a plethora of prestigious regattas and races, including the Annual Cruise of the New York Yacht Club and the Newport-Bermuda Race, showcasing her remarkable agility and endurance.

+As the years went by, Doris was passed from owner to owner, each making alterations and updates to the vessel in various ways.
+In 1984, her tremendous contributions to the world of yachting were recognized when she was inscribed into the National Register of Historic Places.
+Doris remains an exceptional and precious manifestation of Herreshoff's oeuvre, and she is adored by sailing enthusiasts and historians worldwide.
 Previously, America Cup racers were often "either sleek and fast, but had unseaworthy characteristics, or scow-like vessels which were cumbersome but safe and able passage-makers."
-Doris is believed to be the largest Herreshoff-designed sloop that was built and has survived.
+Doris is believed to be the largest Herreshoff-designed sloop that was built and has survived, at 78 feet.
 She is said to be the first boat built under the Universal Rule.